Hi Travel Junkies,

-And now that you know where you stand on 5/24, take a look at our ranking of the top credit card offers for March.
+And now that you know where you stand on 5/24, take a look at our ranking of the top credit card offers.
 Which we conveniently divide into categories for those of you above and below 5/24.

 As always, feel free to email me with questions.